scikit-learn-contrib/MAPIE/README.rst

 📘 Documentation
 ================

 How does **MAPIE** works ?
-Is basically  based on cross-validation relies on:
+It is basically based on cross-validation and relies on:

 - Residuals on the whole trainig set obtained by cross-validation,
 - Perturbed models generated during the cross-validation.